1.Summary of significant accounting policies followed by the Group

-On consolidation, the assets and liabilities of foreign operations are translated into INR at the rate of exchange prevailing at the reporting date and their Statement of Profit and Loss are translated at exchange rates prevailing at the dates of the transactions.
-For practical reasons, the Group uses an average rate to translate income and expense items, if the average rate approximates the exchange rate at the date of the transactions.
+On consolidation, the assets and liabilities of foreign operations are translated into INR at the rate of exchange prevailing at the reporting date and their Statement of Profit and Loss are translated at exchange rate prevailing at the date of the transactions.
+For practical reasons, the group uses an average rate to translate income and expense items, if the average rate approximates the exchange rates at the date of the transactions.
 The exchange differences arising on translation for consolidation are recognised in OCI.
 On disposal of a foreign operation, the component of OCI relating to that particular foreign operation is recognised in Statement of Profit and Loss.

-Any goodwill arising in the acquisition/business combination of a foreign operation and any fair value adjustment to the carrying amount of assets and liabilities arising on the acquisition are treated as assets and liabilities of the foreign operation and translated at the spot rate of exchange at the reporting date.
+Any goodwill arising in the acquisition/business combination of a foreign operation and any fair value adjustments to the carrying amounts of assets and liabilities arising on the acquisition are treated as assets and liabilities of the foreign operation and translated at the spot rate of exchange at the reporting date.

 5 Other significant accounting policies